magpylib/magpylib/docs/_pages/page_01_introduction.md

 There is a strict **style hierarchy** that descide about the final graphic object representation:
 1. When no input is given, the default style from `magpy.defaults.display.style` will be applied.
 2. Individual object styles will take precedence over the default values.
-3. Setting a global style in `show()` will override all other inputs.
+3. Setting a local style in `show()` will override any other style.

 ```{code-cell} ipython3
 import magpylib as magpy